-Overall Jan 1 thru Mar 31, 2011 To Date Total Projected Budget from All Sources N/A \$139,580,000.00 Total CDBG Program Funds Budgeted N/A \$139,580,000.00 Program Funds Drawdown \$4,165.00 \$38,273,036.87 Program Funds Obligated \$0.00 \$139,580,000.00 Program Funds Expended \$4,165.00 \$38,273,036.91 New York City Economic Development Corporation. \$4,165.00 \$38,273,036.91 Match Contributed \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Program Income Drawdown \$0.00 \$0.00
+Overall Apr 1 thru Jun 30, 2012 To Date

+Total Projected Budget from All Sources N/A \$139,580,000.00

+Total Budget \$0.00 \$139,580,000.00

+Total Obligated \$0.00 \$139,580,000.00

+Total Funds Drawdown \$1,300.00 \$48,506,361.78

+Program Funds Drawdown \$1,300.00 \$48,506,361.78

+Program Income Drawdown \$0.00 \$0.00

+Program Income Received \$0.00 \$0.00

+Total Funds Expended \$1,300.00 \$48,506,361.82

+New York City Economic Development Corporation. \$1,300.00 \$48,506,361.82

+Match Contributed \$0.00 \$0.00

-PROJECT DESCRIPTION: LMDC has allocated \$139,580,000 for the East River Waterfront Esplanade And Piers Project.
-The project involves the Redevelopment of the East River Waterfront Esplanade and Piers, north of Battery Park and south of Pier 42, and would revitalize Lower Manhattan communities and the East River Waterfront.
-The project will solve a number of issues in the area that hinder the realization of the East River Waterfront&rsquos full potential.
-Such issues include underutilized spaces (parking lots below the FDR and vacant piers, the absence of sidewalks, and the lack of amenities which dramatically decreases potential visitation to the site.)
+PROJECT DESCRIPTION: LMDC has allocated \$154,980,000 for the East River Waterfront Esplanade and Piers Project.
+The project involves the Redevelopment of the East River Waterfront Esplanade and Piers, north of Battery Park and south of East River Park, and would revitalize Lower Manhattan communities and the East River Waterfront.
+The project will solve a number of issues in the area that hinder the realization of the East River Waterfronts full potential.
+Such issues include under-utilized spaces (parking lots below the FDR and vacant piers, the absence of sidewalks, and the lack of amenities which dramatically decreases potential visitation to the site.)
 The project will also fill in the missing esplanade in the Lower Manhattan Greenway between Old Slip and Peter Minuet Plaza.
 Once constructed, the revitalized waterfront would be an approximately two-mile esplanade that includes a mix of open space, cultural and recreational uses, providing a link between the Financial District, Chinatown and the Lower East Side to the waterfront.
-As a result of this project, the water&rsquos edge will be experienced in new ways along the East River.
+As a result of this project, the waters edge will be experienced in new ways along the East River.
 Improvements to the esplanade are meant to harmonize traditional waterfront uses with new commercial, cultural and community programming and invigorate the area with a fresh, innovative design approach.
 The Plan provides amenities for passive recreation.
 The existing bike and pedestrian paths will be improved, expanded, and realigned to provide for unencumbered movement without infringing upon other uses along the esplanade.
 New pavilions are planned underneath the FDR Viaduct and may accommodate a variety of retail, cultural and/or community uses to complement the public open space experience.
 The Plan calls for improvements to the FDR Viaduct by cladding the elevated roadway to reduce vehicular traffic noise from above and enhance the ambient lighting below.
-Several piers on the East River will be transformed into recreational spaces, where active water-related uses would be encouraged alongside passive recreational uses. --Funding for this project would allow for the realization of the East River Waterfront study recommendations, including the further planning, design, environmental review and construction associated with the project.
-PROGRAM OBJECTIVES: Revitalization of the waterfront through the East River Esplanade and Piers project seeks to provide public spaces for culture, recreation, and retail in underutilized and inaccessible/abandoned areas on the waterfront.
-It will complete the greenway around Lower Manhattan and reconnect the residents, workers, and visitors to the City&rsquos world-class waterfront.
+Several piers on the East River will be transformed into recreational spaces, where active water-related uses would be encouraged alongside passive recreational uses.